length

 Daily Details

-Depart Nagoya train station in the morning to Mitake Station.
-At Mitake you will have a short briefing before departing on your walk.
-Our local RAW Travel representative will also be able to recommend a local lunch spot (at your own expense) prior to commencing your walk.
-After lunch, begin walking through the town, before leaving the road to make your way into the forest up a short hill known as the Cows Nose is Missing.
+Make your way from the Nagoya train station on the Meitetsu Line to Mitake Station (80 mins travel time).
+Mitake is where you will have a short briefing before you depart on your walk (meeting times will be in your travel documents).
+Our local RAW Travel representative will be able to recommend a local lunch spot (own expense) prior to your walk.
+You will begin your walk through the town and then make your way into the forest up a short hill known as the Cows Nose is Missing.
 This is the true beginning of your Nakasendo Way walk.
 Stay in the forest on this very scenic section through woodland and lush green countryside, walking on some of the original stoned paving known as ishidatami.
-There will be a chance to stop at La Provence Cafe before continuing your steady climb towards Hosokute and your accommodation for the evening.
+There will be a chance to stop at La Province Café as you head towards Hosokute and your accommodation for the evening.

 Meals: D

-Enjoy your traditional Japanese breakfast and prepare for an exciting day following in the footsteps of the Samurai.
-Today you walk on a very old section known as the 13 passes and 13 peaks.
+Enjoy your first traditional Japanese breakfast and prepare for an exciting day following in the footsteps of the Samurai.
+Today you will walk over a very old section known as the 13 passes and 13 peaks.
 There has been no public access through here, which keeps the area completely undeveloped, save for a golf course.
 The original way used to go through the golf course; nowadays you will follow the boundary of the course and again you will be walking on traditional stone paths.
 There is even a section that has only been rediscovered in the last few years.
-Continuing on your way through the mountains you will come across the well-preserved post town called Okute.
-It’s here you will discover a sacred cedar tree thought to be 1200 years old.
-You travel along the ridge tops before descending into Ena, where you can visit the Tokaido Hiroshige Museum, which features prints of the Nakasendo Way.
+Continuing on your way through the mountains you will come across the well-preserved post town called Okute before then travelling along the ridge tops and descending into Ena.
+In Ena you can visit the museum known as the Hiroshiga, which features some wonderful prints of the Nakasendo Way.

 Meals: B, D